Resourcefulness of non-classical continuous-variable quantum gates: Characterization of a Universal Set of Unitary Gates

 \subsubsection{Beam-splitter}

 We shall now proceed to identify the conditions under which the beam-splitter (BS) can be considered a resourceful gate.
 Assume that we encounter a BS gate on block $i$, where $1< i \le k$.
 In a formal sense, our objective is to construct a channel $\mathcal{E}^{BS}$ that acts as a beam-splitter transformation between two modes and trivially on the remaining $M-2$ modes.
-Denoting by $a$ and $b$ the two modes on which the BS acts non-trivially, according to eq. (\ref{conditionCaves}) the limiting condition relating output to input ordering parameters is obtained by taking $L$ is a unitary matrix describing the beam-splitter transformation,
+Denoting by $a$ and $b$ the two modes on which the BS acts non-trivially, according to Eq. (\ref{conditionCaves}) the limiting condition relating output to input ordering parameters is obtained by taking $L$ is a unitary matrix describing the beam-splitter transformation,

 and $\theta \in \mathbb{R}$.
 Potential phase factors $e^{i\phi}$, representing the phase shift between the input modes of the beam splitter, has not been taken into account since the phase shift channel has no impact on the ordering parameter, merely rotating phase-space distributions without altering their values.
-By virtue of unitarity, the equation ultimately simplifies to:
+By virtue of unitarity, one needs to solve the following equation maximizing the output parameters:

 While the relation between the input and output parameters is not very insightful at first glance, we do see that $s_{i+1}^a$ will generally depend on both $s_{i}^a$ and $s_{i}^b$ (and analogously for $s_{i+1}^b$).
+Accordingly, the process of maximizing the output $(s)$-parameters for a given input is not well defined and a continuous range of solutions may exists, depending on the relative balance in the combined maximization.
+To keep consistency with the proposed algorithm we impose the symmetric condition $s_{i+1}^a=s_{i+1}^b$, which is equivalent to maximizing the minimum of the two.
+It is useful to notice that from Eq. (\ref{bm_eq}) one can derive a necessary condition on the sum of the output $s$-parameters: